Who we are

 LPI Corp is a volunteer platform dedicated to directing funds from private donors and corporate sponsors to coordinate efforts in providing immediate aid and creating long-term solutions to vulnerable Syrian refugees.
 Our team consists of people who are passionate about being a part of the solution to this humanitarian crisis.

 Founder, Elias Matar

-I had been following the Syrian refugee crisis since march 2011.
+I had been following the Syrian refugee crisis since March 2011.
 At first, I was observing the situation from afar.
 Then I started running and posting my miles on social media to bring attention to the plight of the refugees.
 But I felt a strong calling to do more.
-In August of 2015, I decided to book plane ticket without a clear idea of what I would be doing.
+In August of 2015, I decided to a book plane ticket without a clear idea of what I would be doing.
 And so my journey began.

 On my first night in Sid, Serbia, more than 2,000 refugees walked through a cornfield where I, along with a group of other volunteers, had set up a station offering food and water.

 I spent the next thirteen days traveling between Greece and Germany.
-I did what we could to help the refugees along the way.
+I did what I could to help the refugees along the way.
 I listened to their stories, cried with them, gave them whatever information I had about border openings, bus and train routes and where to avoid minefields.

 I spent late December and early January on the island of Chios, Greece, working with international volunteers at the CHIOS EASTERN SHORE RESCUE TEAM.
 Our mission was to distribute food, water, blankets and relief kits to the refugees as they landed on the island, and to ultimately prepare them for the next leg of their journey.